cohenmatt/trackman-fe-challenge/README.md

 # What I would have done with more time

+- Comments!
+I didn't document my code as well as I would have liked
 - MUI theme styling to match Trackman
 - The component styling and general page stucture
 - Better use of hooks, not just Redux Tool Kit slice